Refine by MP, party, committee, province, or result type.

 Lawrence Barker

 Citizenship and Immigration committee I have heard of that.
 The jurisdiction of the council is only, as the committee has already heard, to discipline and regulate its own members.
 We have no lawful authority to go after individuals, whether in Canada or outside of Canada, who are not regulated by the council.
-That i
+That is one issue.

 March 8th, 2017Committee meeting